-- 1. Highlight [BIOS1 to BIOS2] or [BIOS2 to BIOS1] and press <Enter>. - 2.
-The system enters the soft-off state and the onboard BIOS LED will blink to indicate that the update is proceeding. - 3.
+- 2. The system enters the soft-off state and the onboard BIOS LED will blink to indicate that the update is proceeding. - 3.
 When the update is complete, the system will restart automatically.

 Refer to 2.
-BIOS flash setting (6-pin BIOS_FLASHBACK) in 2.6 Jumpers for further information.
+BIOS flash setting (6-pin BIOS_FLASHBACK) in 2.6 Slide switch and jumper for further information.